 How much money do I need to start a cleaning business?

 Before starting any business, it is important to carefully consider all of the associated costs.
-For a cleaning business, these costs can include things like cleaning supplies, equipment, insurance, and marketing.
+Cleaning business start-up costs can include things like cleaning supplies, equipment, insurance, and marketing.

 Additionally, you will need to factor in the cost of renting or purchasing a space for your business.
 Of course, the amount of money you will need to start your cleaning business will vary depending on the size and scope of your operation.